NameDr Cathy Linaker

 RoleSenior Research Fellow

-Cathy graduated as a nurse at the University of Southampton in 1990.
-She initially worked as a staff nurse in obstetrics and gynaecology in Southampton.
-In 1992, she worked as a clinical research nurse in the Department of Medicine at the University of Southampton where she completed a PhD in 1997 that explored the effects of nitrogen dioxide on asthmatic symptoms in school-aged children.
-Cathy joined the MRC Unit in 1997 and set up and coordinated a number of longitudinal studies of upper limb disorders.
-This included the development and piloting of a standardised examination proforma for the upper limb and neck (the Southampton Examination Schedule), and the subsequent training of other researchers in this technique.
+I joined the MRC Unit in Southampton in 1997 and subsequently set up and coordinated a number of large scale community longitudinal studies of upper limb disorders.
+This included the development and piloting of a standardised proforma for the upper limb and neck (the Southampton Examination Schedule) and the subsequent training of other researchers and clinical staff in this technique.

 I have also coordinated a number of other occupational studies including: a case-control study of occupational and lifestyle risk factors for carpal tunnel syndrome; a multi-centre randomised controlled trial of physical activity and physiotherapy in the management of distal arm pain; the Health and Employment After Fifty (HEAF) study; a NIHR-funded feasibility trial of Individualised Placement and Support for unemployed people with chronic pain (InSTEP) and the Well@Work Project with Southampton City Council that aims to provide support to people with musculoskeletal and/or mental health conditions who are at risk of losing their jobs.